Rómulo Betancourt: Early years

 Betancourt was born in Guatire, a town near Caracas.
 His parents were Luis Betancourt Bello (of Canary origins) and Virginia Bello Milano.
 He attended a private school in Guatire, followed by high school at the Liceo Caracas in Caracas.
 He studied law at the Central University of Venezuela.

 As a young man he was expelled from Venezuela for agitation and moved to Costa Rica where he founded, and led, a number of Communist student groups.
 In the early 1930s, while in Costa Rica, he became one of the main militants of that country's Communist Party at the young age of 22.
 In 1937, after resigning from the Communist Party and returning to Venezuela, he founded the Partido Democrático Nacional, which became an official political party in 1941 as Acción Democrática (AD).

 Colombian leader Jorge Eliécer Gaitán claimed Betancourt had "offered him arms and money to launch a revolution in Colombia" which was part of Betancourt's alleged plan to build a solid phalanx of left-wing regimes in the Caribbean.

-It was alleged by Azula Barrera and Colombian President Mariano Ospina Pérez that Betancourt had supported the armed rising at the 1948 Inter-American Conference (Bogotazo) that left more than a thousand people dead, among these the political assassination of Jorge Eliécer Gaitán.